15 posts in this topic

 Two useful buttons: 'Quiet mode' allows you to get rid of Confirmation Dialog spam, 'Lock' prevents an accidental overwriting of a profile.

 An important note: Spell assignments are not saved in Profiles.
-To save, load or delete Spell and HoTs assignments you should go to Tools->Key Layouts:
+To manage your Spell and HoTs assignments you should go to Tools->Key Layouts:

 Export and share profiles:

-You can export selected features, share or receive profiles from other VuhDo users.
+You can export selected features, share or receive profiles from other VuhDo users that are online in game (friends/guildies/people you are in group with).

 To be able to receive a profile you have to go to 'Tools->Share->Receive Data' and tick 'Enable'.